Button

 Default

-- Use the default size in most cases.
-We've designed it to work well with other user interface components and create a balanced look and feel.
+- Use in most cases.
+We designed it to work well with the other UI components and create a balanced look and feel.

 Condensed

-- Use the condensed size in compact layouts or when there isn't enough space for default-sized buttons, for example, for table row actions.
+- Use in compact layouts or when there isn't enough space for default-sized buttons.
+For example, in table row actions.

 The alignment of a button in a view or container depends on the context.

-, wizard, or multi-step form. - Align buttons right in all other cases.
-For example, if they're part of
+Modal, wizard, or multi-step form. - Align buttons right in all other cases.
+For example, if they're part of the

 Order

-- Order buttons based on their emphasis level if multiple instances are next to each other.
+- Order buttons according to emphasis level when multiple buttons are next to each other.

-- If buttons need to convey a sense of progression, order them from least
+- If buttons should convey a sense of progression, order them from least

 important to most important (left to right).
 For example, in a